feralberca/slack-pwned-scanner/README.md

 * Enable Slash command features
 * Create a new command and set the following parameters
    * Command name: Any name that best suit this command.
-   * Request URL: Here you can use the one that is already deployed.
+   * Request URL: Here you can use the one that is already deployed in Webtask: https://webtask.it.auth0.com/api/run/wt-8ac63df17c6c900a93fcefd7def6eca5-0/slack-security-scanner?webtask_no_cache=1
    * Short description.
    * Hint.